ONSdigital/rm-survey-service/API.md

 # Survey Service API
 This page documents the Survey service API endpoints.
+These endpoints will be secured using HTTP basic authentication initially.

 ## List Surveys
 * `GET /surveys` will return a list of known surveys.